Governing Council

 George Keith Martin![George Martin]()

-George K. Martin, vice chair, is the former managing partner of the McGuire Woods’ Richmond office.
+George K. Martin, chair, is the former managing partner of the McGuire Woods’ Richmond office.
 He practices in the areas of construction and commercial real estate.
 He has more than 25 years of experience handling construction-related transactions, including joint ventures, public-private partnerships, and project finance transactions.
 In 2013, Martin became the first African American rector of the University of Virginia, a position first held by Thomas Jefferson.
 During his tenure, he helped seat a nonvoting faculty member on the board and met with a group of student leaders before every board meeting.
 He also helped establish a committee focusing on diversity and inclusion.

 David Burke![Dave Burke]()